-There is Immense Life Value in Truly Understanding Who You Are
+There is Immense Life Value in Truly Understanding Who We Are

 “I don’t know who I am anymore” is often felt by many parents,

-mums in particular, struggling to adjust to life with children.
+mothers in particular, struggling to adjust to life with children.
 Becoming a parent can feel like living a paradox of grieving the loss of who you once were, while clearly knowing that you wouldn’t trade your life with kids for anything.
-And this feeling can last for many years beyond when your kids were born.
+And this feeling can last for many years, beyond when the children were first born.

-But here’s some insight: The only reason why you feel like you’ve lost your identity is because you are still trying to identify with a you that doesn’t exist anymore.
+But here’s some insight: The only reason why parents feel like they’ve lost their identity is because they are still trying to identify with a person that doesn’t exist anymore.

-Your brain loves to identify with the past.
-Feeling lost is just your mind’s way of saying it has lost its ability to connect with your true self.
+Our brains love to identify with the past.
+Feeling lost is just our mind’s way of saying it has lost its ability to connect with our true selves.

-Identity challenges often appear during times of change; and life has changed.
+Identity challenges often appear during times of change; and life has changed as a result of parenthood.
 We cannot prevent or control this transformation in our lives, but as parents we can learn how to participate in this transition more consciously through identity awareness and acceptance, rather than being unconsciously carried down the river of change.

-When you become a parent, you need to learn to first accept that who you once were has changed.
-Your identity isn’t lost, it’s just buried under nappies and school books.
+When becoming a parent, we need to learn to first accept that who we once were has changed.
+Our identity isn’t lost, it’s just buried under nappies and school books.

-The second step is to slowly start to find yourself again.
+The second step is to slowly start to find ourselves again.

-Your identity refers to the parts of you that develop over time in response to the external world and your journey through that world.
+Our identity refers to the parts of us that develop over time in response to the external world and our journey through that world.
 Living in a world full of distractions, we become increasingly disconnected from ourselves.

 Knowing Your Personality

 Our character strengths are the defining parts of our personalities that form our identity.
-By clearly identifying what your core, personal character strengths are, you can use them to redefine who you are, what you want from life, and how to get where you want to be.
+By clearly identifying what our core, personal character strengths are, we can use them to redefine who we are, what we want from life, and how to get where we want to be.

 The VIA Institute has developed the world’s most recognised, psychometrically validated survey to help people identify their personal character strengths.
-The full survey is approx. 90 questions long and I encourage you to complete it to get a personalised report outlining your 24 character strengths, in order.
+The full survey is approx. 90 questions long and on completion you get a personalised report outlining your 24 character strengths, in order.

-Once you know your top five character strengths, as yourself:
+Once a parent knows their top five character strengths, ask:

 - – Do the character strengths in your top five surprise you?